dave1010/pandora/README.md

 ## Mounting other directories

-From your host, tou can mount other projects into Pandora's `MOUNTS` directory.
+From your host, you can mount other projects into Pandora's `MOUNTS` directory.

     ln -s $PWD/your-project /path/to/pandora/MOUNTS/